Planting for Pollinators

 Ideally, you would be selecting native wildflowers from seeds collected from a nearby source.
 We, at Northeast Pollinator Plants, are hoping to get there, but in the meantime, we are offering a second best option of native plants of our region from seeds collected at many sources, many likely not locally-collected.
 My anecdotal experience is, from the plants I've planted, the bees still seem to be pretty happy, but really, that statement is not based on a controlled experiment.
 So...

 If you are a willing seed-collector of species we are offering, and in the New England and New York states region, please let me know!!
-We could use some help getting some eyes and hands out there gathering up very truly local native wildflower seeds!!
+We have developed a website to encourage wild seed collectors, please take a look:

 But how about the non-native, and oh so valuable, honeybees and their beekeepers?
 The pollinator plants offered here will be big hits with the honeybees, while attracting more native bees will make them more efficient foragers.